amsehili/auditok/doc/command_line_usage.rst

 Join detected audio events, inserting a silence between them
 ------------------------------------------------------------

-Sometimes, you may want to detect audio events while also creating a file that contains the same events with modified pause durations.
+Sometimes, you may want to detect audio events and create a new file containing these events with pauses of a specific duration between them.
+This is useful if you wish to preserve your original audio data while adjusting the length of pauses (either shortening or extending them).

 To achieve this, use the ``-j`` or ``--join-detections`` option together with the ``-O`` / ``--save-stream`` option.
-In the example below, we read data from `input.wav` and save audio events to `output.wav`, adding 1-second pauses between them:
+In the example below, we read data from ``input.wav`` and save audio events to ``output.wav``, adding 1-second pauses between them:

 .. code:: bash

     auditok input.wav --join-detections 1 -O output.wav

 Plot detections
 ---------------

 Audio signal and detections can be plotted using the ``-p`` or ``--plot`` option.
-You can also save plot to disk using ``--save-image``.
+You can also save the plot to disk using ``--save-image``.
 The following example demonstrates both:

 .. code:: bash